-Cory Morrow help The Salvation Army kick off the Rock the Red Kettle campaign this Christmas.
-Not only did he headline our Rock the Red Kettle ATX concert, but Cory visited We Are Austin, wrote an article in The Austin Statesman, and recorded video clips for YouTube asking local musicians to rock the red kettles.
+Cory Morrow helped The Salvation Army kick off the Rock the Red Kettle campaign this Christmas.
+Not only did he headline our Rock the Red Kettle ATX concert, but Cory visited We Are Austin, wrote an article in The Austin American-Statesman, and recorded video clips for YouTube asking local musicians to rock the red kettles.
 We had an incredible response from the musical community here in Austin.

 We know you’ve seen our red kettles but there was a twist this holiday season.
 Local musicians volunteered their time to share their musical talents at our red kettles located at The Domain, Barton Creek Mall and Lakeline mall.
 The music brought a festive atmosphere to mall shoppers.